 We had a 12th floor room which offered ocean views.
 If I remember correctly, our floor was about half way up the tower.
 Rooms on higher floors will have less obstructed ocean views.

 The hotel is connected to the shops and restaurants of Waikiki Beach Walk.
 This shopping center hosts free entertainment and classes.
-For example, they are currently offering a free hula show on Tuesdays from 4:30 to 6pm, a farmers market on Thursdays from 4 to 8pm and a free yoga class on Wednesday afternoons from 4 to 4:45.
+For example, they are currently offering a free hula show, a farmers market and a free yoga class.
 Check their website for more details on the free entertainment and classes along with the schedule.

 Each “room” at Embassy Suites Waikiki Beach Walk provides a separate living and kitchenette area from the bedroom(s) — giving you room to stretch out.